sergueik/springboot_study/basic-json-schema/README.md

 ### Testing

-Validation is the real power of JSON Schema belongs
+Validation is where the real power of JSON Schema becomes visible.

-In the project resources put a more realistinc schema with certain requirements on the data shape and details:
+The project resources contain a more realistic schema with explicit requirements on the data structure and field values:

 ```json
 {